Unveiling Google Shopping’s New Brand Control Features

 FAQs

-Ryan Parks, Senior Search Director at Spark Foundry, highlighted the update on LinkedIn.
+The post says the update was initially noticed by Ryan Parks, Senior Search Director at Spark Foundry.
+He shared the information on LinkedIn.

 Comments